Secunderabad Cantonment Board: Demographics

 The infrastructure management and administration of the civilian areas in the cantonment are looked after by the Board.
 As per the Cantonment Act of 2006, Secunderabad cantonment is classified as a Class-I cantonment.

-The General-Officer-Commanding (GOC) or Deputy GOC of the Indian Army's Telangana & Andhra Sub Area acts as the President of the Board.
-The executive powers of the Board are vested in the CEO who is an Indian Defence Estates Service officer appointed by the union defence ministry.
-Half the members on the Board are elected by the civilian population residing in the cantonment in the Board's general elections.
-The other half comprise the CEO, the Hyderabad district collector and military officers nominated by the Board's President.
-Though not members on the Board, as per the Cantonment Act the local MP and MLA are treated as special invitees to the Board meetings.
+The General-Officer-Commanding (GOC) or Deputy GOC of the Indian Army's Telangana and Andhra Sub Area acts as the president of the board.
+The executive powers of the board are vested in the CEO who is an Indian Defence Estates Service officer appointed by the union defence ministry.
+Half the members on the board are elected by the civilian population residing in the cantonment in the board's general elections.
+The other half comprise the CEO, the Hyderabad district collector and military officers nominated by the board's president.
+Though not members of the board, as per the Cantonment Act the local MP and MLA are special invitees to the board meetings.